Carlton Palmer: Club career

 Palmer started his career at West Bromwich Albion, joining as an apprentice in July 1983 before turning professional in December 1984.
 He made his league debut in September 1985, as a substitute against Newcastle United.
 He earned a move to Sheffield Wednesday in February 1989 for £750,000, where he made his name in the old First Division.
 He missed Wednesday's victory in the 1991 Football League Cup Final due to suspension.

 He was bought by Leeds United under manager Howard Wilkinson for £2.6 million in June 1994.

 In September 1997 he was signed by Southampton manager Dave Jones for a fee of £1.0 million.
 In the dressing room he was "abrasive, awkward and argumentative" but on the pitch he was "determined, hard-working and persistent" and his long legs made him "a most difficult player to compete against".
 Jones said of Palmer "He covers every blade of grass out there, but that's only because his first touch is so crap".
 In January 1999 he was transferred to Nottingham Forest for a fee of £1.1 million and was replaced in Southampton's midfield by Chris Marsden.

 He scored once for Nottingham Forest, his strike coming in a 2–1 win over Grimsby Town.
 He later played for Coventry City, scoring his first and what turned out to be only goal for the club in a 4–1 win over Newcastle United.
 Coventry loaned him out to Watford for three months in 2000–01.
 He also had a loan spell at Sheffield Wednesday, before joining Stockport County in November 2001 as player-manager.
 Palmer also briefly played for Dublin City in Ireland, whom he joined in August 2004 and played three games before leaving the club.

 International career

 Graham Taylor gave Palmer all of his 18 caps for the England national team.
-Palmer scored his first and only goal for England against San Marino.
+Palmer scored his only goal for England against San Marino.
 He was a member of the England squad that went to the 1992 European Championships in Sweden.
 He was also capped 5 times for the England B team.